-Figure B. Looking through the finderscope we see the same building but in this case the chimney is not centered.
-We adjust the finderscope using the three thumbscrews so that the finderscope moves slightly.
+Figure B. Looking through the finderscope (it should be powered ON) we see the same building ,but in this case the red dot and chimney are not centered.
+We adjust the finderscope using the two altitude and azimuth knobs so that the finderscope red point moves slightly until it matches the chimney.
 This is enough to correct the objects position in the finderscope.
 Trial and error is required to get a satisfactory result.
-Make sure to tighten the 3 screws after finishing so that the finderscope tube does not move.